 Knowing how to conquer fear is crucial when you want to live switched-on.

 Because fear and desire are the primal driving forces of our behavior.
-These emotions are hard-coded into the lower regions of our brain to protect the survival of our species.
+Both emotions are hard-coded into the lower regions of our brain to protect the survival of our species.
 Hence we seek pleasure and avoid pain.

 Gladly, as human beings, we can evolve ourselves beyond the responsive drivenness of fear and desire.